DrSkunk/dsptw-server/server/README.md

 `presenterName` is what is shown in the interface under the camera view of the presenter.

-`presenterCamera` is an iframe which commonly uses obs.ninja so show a camera feed.
+`presenterCamera` is an iframe which commonly uses vdo.ninja so show a camera feed.
 It can also be an image link to show a still image.

 `grandFinaleMode` If `true`, the finale round will be played with the two players with the _highest_ score.
 If `false`, the finale will be played with the two players with the _lowest_ score.